Markets

 As Bloomberg’s Matt Levine put it (and I largely agree!), “GameStop is really offering eBay shareholders nothing except Cohen.”

 Unfortunately, Cohen’s day-to-day operational abilities don’t seem to be something the market has been focused on during his time at GameStop.
-There’s been no gradual re-rating of the stock commensurate with the firm’s return to being cash-flow-positive, or seeing its collectibles business boom.
+There’s been no gradual re-rating of the stock commensurate with the firm’s return to being cash flow positive, or seeing its collectibles business boom.

-The meme is the easy part, the execution is the hard part.
+The meme is the easy part; the execution is the hard part.
 Ask Plug Power investors.
 Ask Opendoor investors.
 And what’s worse, sometimes even when you do turn the business around, people still don’t care!
 It’s tough to graduate from having a cult following to mass appeal.

 Transformation

 Here’s what really hurts the case, in my view.
-To the extent that GameStop bulls were long the stock because Ryan Cohen could do something “genius or totally, totally foolish,” they were already pricing in the benefits of a successful acquisition!
+To the extent that GameStop bulls were long the stock because Cohen could do something “genius or totally, totally foolish,” they were already pricing in the benefits of a successful acquisition!

 Now, that might not matter much in a world where GameStop was using cash alone to swallow up another company — many of the targets Michael Burry had recommended fit such a description, for what it’s worth.
 Alas, transactions in which the lion’s share of the consideration was cash might not be considered transformational.

-This one certainly would be, which brings about this problem: Using GameStop shares whose value is inflated by the prospect of a transformative acquisition is like selling a used, scratched Pokémon card and trying to pass it off as a PSA grade 9.
+This one certainly would be, which brings about this problem: using GameStop shares whose value is inflated by the prospect of a transformative acquisition is like selling a used, scratched Pokémon card and trying to pass it off as a PSA grade 9.

 The original owner got to enjoy the product at its best; the new ones don’t get all the same benefits.